nightroman/FarNet/Vessel/README.md

 [Contents]

-The folder list is opened by the menu command *Smart folders*.
+The folder list is opened by the menu *Folders*.
+Tracked items are shown with ticks.

 Keys and actions: